Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Introduction to Quantum Synchronization

-\emph{For two interacting chaotic systems.
-There is no correlation between the amplitude and phases of the motion within the two systems, but instead, they both develop periodic envelopes at a matched frequency.} \end{enumerate} One important additional constraint, which applies to all four classes is that synchronization must be robust to small perturbations in the initial conditions.
+\emph{For a system comprising of non-identical coupled subsystems.
+The phase differences between given variables in the different subsystems lock while the amplitudes remain uncorrelated.} \end{enumerate} One important additional constraint, which applies to both classes is that synchronization must be robust to small perturbations in the initial conditions.
 This is important to exclude many cases of trivially synchronized systems that arise simply through the fine-tuning of initial conditions.